These Days (Powderfinger song)

 "These Days" is a 1999 song by Australian alternative rock band Powderfinger, later included on their fourth studio album, Odyssey Number Five.

-"These Days" was not released as a single, however it topped the Triple J Hottest 100 chart in 1999.
+"These Days" was not released as a single; however, it topped the Triple J Hottest 100 chart in 1999.
 It was also awarded Song of the Year at the 2000 Music Critic's Awards.
 Powderfinger have described "These Days" as one of their most simple, enduring, and popular works to date.

 In January 2018, as part of Triple M's "Ozzest 100", the 'most Australian' songs of all time, "These Days" was ranked number 77.
+It was voted 14 in the Triple J Hottest 100 of Australian Songs.

 The song was certified 3× Platinum in Australia in June 2020.

 In May 2020, Thelma Plum released a cover version of the song.
 In a statement, Plum said "I was given the chance to record a song I grew up with, and as a Brissie local, I already know a couple of the Powderfinger guys so of course, I said yes".

 On 24 October 2020, Cub Sport performed the song live at the 2020 AFL Grand Final and released a studio version of the song immediately after.